acturtle/cashflower/docs/model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-o define a time-dependent variable, create a function with the parameter :code:`t` and add the :code:`@variable()` decorator.
+To define a time-dependent variable, create a function with the parameter :code:`t` and add the :code:`@variable()` decorator.

 ..  code-block:: python